AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/07 - Misconfig_Resolution.md

 ```powershell
 New-AuthenticationPolicy -Name "Block Basic Auth"
 ```

+#### Step 2: Modify the policy if needed

 This policy disables Basic Authentication for all legacy protocols by default.

-#### Step 2: Modify the policy if needed

-To explicitly disable Basic Authentication for specific protocols, use the Set-AuthenticationPolicy cmdlet:

 ```powershell
 Set-AuthenticationPolicy -Identity "Block Basic Auth" `